First IaC: Building a LAMP environment with Ansible

 For more information on installation methods and Ansible, please see the article written by a great senior

-Starting Infrastructure as Code with Ansible (Introduction & Installation)
+Getting started with Infrastructure as Code using Ansible (Introduction & Installation)

 Configuring Ansible